Focus on Budget & Taxes

 Marijuana Tax: Anchorage Child Care and Early Education Fund (ACCEE Fund)

 In April of 2023, Proposition 14 – the Anchorage Child Care and Early Education Fund (ACCEE Fund) – passed with strong support from Anchorage voters.
 Proposition 14 dedicates the Municipality of Anchorage's marijuana tax revenue to child care and early childhood education.
-The funds will start accumulating in January of 2024, with an estimated five million dollars available annually.
+The funds started accumulating in January of 2024, with five million dollars estimated to be available annually.
 The ACCEE Fund can be spent creating access to child care and early education programs; supporting reading programs; supporting child care or early education provider training, professional development, staffing, and/or livable wages; or funding facilities.

 Participate